 During lockdown, we thought a lot about which of our guardians we should allow to apply to these ambassador positions.
 Keyworkers were obvious and added to the list immediately.
 However, we’re also passionate about entrepreneurism and the culture of the local community so we added ‘Innovators’ and ‘Placemakers’ too.

 We define ‘Innovators’ as our big picture, cutting edge guardians looking for a foothold in London.
 They might be founding a start-up, building a sustainability programme or engaged in future focussed technology.

 ‘Placemakers’ are the people who make a house into a home, a postcode into a community.
 They fill the local area with sound, colour and culture.
 From musicians and artists, to small business owners and creators, they deserve our support.

-The selection process for our first 12 ambassadors is already underway.
-I’m excited about the ways we can support their cause.
+I’m excited about the ways we can support these Ambassadors causes.
 We’ll keep you updated with our choices and how we’re supporting them.